 It was a jumbled Nappy mess.
 In 2002, the music industry was fumbling as online piracy and the loss of control over releases, quality, and theft threatened their bottom line.
 The major music companies couldn’t get their hardware and software silos to work together.
 In software, Sony and Universal had PressPlay and AOL Time Warner/Bertelsmann/EMI’s creation with RealNetworks was MusicNet.
 These were two of the primary subscription services.
 You didn’t own the music; you rented it.
 And most mp3 players were clunky, overly complex, and poorly integrated with software.

 Apple had released the first generation iPod in 2001.
 But the 2003 release of the iTunes Music Store, introduced a new, consumer-centered concept for distributing music digitally.
 While artists frequently maintain that the proper experience of their music is to listen to an entire album in order, we all know that record labels typically release just a few good songs on an album.
-(Except for Florence + the Machine’s Ceremonials, on which every single song is good (as far as the last five years are concerned).)
+(Except for Florence + the Machine’s Ceremonials, on which every single song is good.)
 Steve Jobs and his team at Apple asked why it had to be that way.
 Continue reading Your Product Isn’t Safe